The fabulous Quirimbas Archipelago is a largely unexplored chain of 32 Indian Ocean islands along the northern Mozambique coast.

 The Quirimbas National Park just north of Pemba includes 11 of these islands.
 They form part of the National Park on mainland Mozambique which was formed by the local communities to protect this unique environment.
-The tourism mandate for this area is for selected high quality, low impact resorts to work together with the communities to create benefits for all involved.
+The tourism mandate for this area is of selected high quality, low impact resorts to work together with the communities to create benefits for all involved.

-The result of this ground breaking collaboration is a delightful eco-holiday destination with warm azure waters, untouched coral reefs, white sandy beaches, wildlife and historical significance.
-Here, visitors can enjoy heart warming cultural interaction, find beautifully crafted and original silverware and explore ancient settlements and buildings.
+The result of this groundbreaking collaboration is a delightful eco-holiday destination with warm azure waters, untouched coral reefs, white sandy beaches, wildlife and historical significance.
+Here, visitors can enjoy heartwarming cultural interaction, find beautifully crafted and original silverware and explore ancient settlements and buildings.
 The mainland section of the park is only just being revealed to the world.

 The average temperature in the dry season is 27 degrees Centigrade (80 degrees Fahrenheit) from April to September.
 During the hot rainy season from October to March, the temperature increases about 3 degrees on the coast, with cooler temperatures and humidity inland.

-Matemo Island in Mozambique is an exquisite palm tree paradise fringed with dazzling beaches, ever changing turquoise waters and fantastic dive sites (including a wreck), just 20 minutes by boat from Ibo.
+Matemo Island in Mozambique is an exquisite palm tree paradise fringed with dazzling beaches, ever-changing turquoise waters and fantastic dive sites (including a wreck), just 20 minutes by boat from Ibo.
 Visitors can learn to dive at the Dive School, enjoy land and sea fishing, also cultural village tours on the island.
 Matemo is great for family holidays.
-The island can also be accessed by a 20 minute air charter transfer from Pemba.
+The island can also be accessed by a 20-minute air charter transfer from Pemba.